tifrueh/mlaatkst/README.md

 # MLA at KST

 This Application was specifically designed to help students of the KST get their citations right.
-The student can input all attributes of the work they want to cite and the program spits out the correct citation which can be copied at this point.
+The student can input all attributes of the work they want to cite into the entry fields and the program spits out the correct citation which can be copied at this point.
+The program is in German in the moment, but I'll try to add a possibility to change the language to English, too.

 ## Installation